Fusion1013/AvasarVault/Environment/Plants/Mistletoe.md

 rarity: Uncommon
 cost_plant: 1.00gp
 ---
-A type of [[Plants Overview|Plant]].
+A type of [[Plants|Plant]].
 Green plant with red berries that grows on certain trees.